 SMALL BATHROOM RENOVATIONS SPECIALIST

-Nu-Trend are modern small bathroom renovation specialists in Sydney for residential or commercial properties.
+Nu-Trend is a modern small bathroom renovation contractor in Sydney for residential or commercial properties.

-Nu-Trend is a qualified Sydney builder that has a hands-on approach to modern small bathroom renovations.
+Nu-Trend is a qualified bathroom renovator in Sydney that has a hands-on approach to modern small bathroom renovations.
 Sometimes size does matter and we love working with small spaces as they are very common in Sydney with more people living in units.

 Do you remember the ‘old days’ when personal service was the norm?
-That is how Rick and Rob treat each client when it comes to bathroom, laundry, toilet or shower renovation projects.
+That is how Rick and Rob treat each client when it comes to bathroom, laundry, toilet or shower renovation projects in Sydney.

 You deal directly with the owners of the business who have more than 10 years experience, over 100 written reviews and provide a written guarantee without any sales gimmicks.

 They have a very single minded commitment to deliver a high level of professionalism and quality.
 To achieve this they use industry leading brands to create modern bathroom remodels for an apartment, house or small business.

 “...Working with Nu-Trend has been an absolute pleasure.
 They are easy to work with, warm spirited yet professional bathroom renovators in Sydney that are eager to please clients and architects alike.

 Their attitude and work displays their belief that there is no job too small or too great for them. ...”

 Renovating a small bathroom, the new norm.